khaors/geocompr/main.md

 ```

 So it appears that the GLM is slightly better than the SVM in this specific case.
+However, using 200 instead of 50 iterations would probably yield even better hyperparameter combinations [@schratz_performance_nodate] resulting in a better AUROC.
+On the other hand, this would increase the number of models to be fitted from 125,000 to 500,000.^[Have also a look at @james_introduction_2013 for a short discussion on the simililarity of logistic regression and SVM.]

 Finally, we can have a look at the results of the found optimal hyperparameters for each outer loop iteration.
 Here, we just have a short glance at the optimal hyperparameters combination and the result which was obtained with them in the first iteration of the outer loop